Here you can find information about offers and platforms for fled scientists and researchers under threat.

 ‘‘Chance for science” is a social network for fled scientists, academics and students living in Germany.
 The network facilitates access to science and helps researchers with a refugee background to get into contact with German researchers and scholars.
 The portal allows people to create their own profiles with details of their previous activities and creates a framework for making contact with each other.

-Scholars at Risk is an international network of more than 400 universities, research institutions and other scientific organizations that work together to help refugee or endangered scientists worldwide.
+Scholars at Risk (SAR) is an international network of more than 400 universities, research institutions and other scientific organizations that work together to help refugee or endangered scientists worldwide.
 Among other activities, SAR organizes research and teaching assignments for refugee scientists and offers on-site assistance.
 In addition, the SAR network offers a directory of various scholarship programs and other academic opportunities offered by institutions around the world.

 Contact: Lina Dohmeyer.